 Portland marks Black History Month with the PDX Jazz Festival, a citywide celebration of the art form created by African Americans.

-Every year during Black History Month, the NBA’s Trail Blazers host a Celebration of Black History featuring a pregame celebration, special performances, unique retail items and fundraising efforts to support a local nonprofit.
+Every year during Black History Month, the NBA’s Trail Blazers host a Celebration of Black History at the Moda Center, featuring a pre-game celebration, special performances, unique retail items and fundraising efforts to support local nonprofits.

 Cascade Festival of African Films